WeblateOrg/weblate/docs/admin/checks.rst

 one if you want to deal with plurals in your code, the latter one does this for you).
 You will find below some examples.

+To install custom checks, you need to provide fully-qualified path to Python class in the :setting:`CHECK_LIST`, see :ref:`custom-modules`.

 Checking translation text does not contain "foo"
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~